upstash/upsy/readme.md

 ## 4 - Testing Upsy

+Once you complete the deployment step, you can install it to your Slack workspace.
+If Upsy looks unresponsive check the troubleshhoting section below.

 The simplest way to test the integration is by asking Upsy questions via direct messages or adding it to a channel with prior messages.
 It'll jump into the conversation to answer questions if it's confident in the answer or will respond if you mention it directly.

 > 🔥 **Pro Tip**